QuinnZhong/research_project/README.md

 ## About A/V Accessibility Research Project

 Designing a basic, accessible interface to allow users to navigate your app.
-Also need a couple of pages that display your audio and video assets with multimedia controls.
+Also need a couple of pages that display audio and video assets with multimedia controls.

 ### Built With